-PaintShop Pro is an image editing program that is exclusively available for Windows.
-The 2018 version is the latest in a very long series of PaintShop releases that date back to 1990, when it was originally developed by Jasc Software.
+It is an image editing program that is exclusively available for Windows.
+The 2020 version is the latest in a very long series of PaintShop releases that date back to 1990, when it was originally developed by Jasc Software.
 Jasc was eventually purchased by Corel Corporation, who kept developing the software and merged some features from other Corel programs into the PaintShop brand.

 PaintShop Pro is not free, although there is an unlimited 30-day free trial available.
 If you wish to purchase the software, it is available in two versions as a standalone release: Standard and Ultimate.

-The Ultimate version doesn’t contain any additional functionality compared to the Pro version, but contains a range of bundled software including AfterShot Pro (read our review here).
-The Pro version is available for $79.99 USD, and the Ultimate bundle is available for $99.99.
+The Pro version is available for $69.99 USD, and the Ultimate bundle is available for $79.99.
+The Ultimate version doesn’t contain any additional functionality compared to the Pro version but contains a range of bundled software including AfterShot Pro.

 Adobe Photoshop has changed quite a bit over the years, and so has PaintShop Pro, but Photoshop is currently regarded as the industry standard in image editing.
 Even among the general population, Photoshop is known as the go-to program, so much so that ‘Photoshopping’ has become a verb referring to image editing in the same way that ‘Googling’ has come to refer to performing an online search.